harshita2201301024/obsidian/data/Daily Notes/2024/December/10-December-2024-Tuesday.md

 Header Fixes
-1. create common menu for both web and mobile
+1. create common menu for both web and mobile ( right now, we are replacing at two places)
-2.
+2. Font